H.264 Codec – The Definite Guide to Advanced Video Coding (AVC)

 Since its introduction in 2003, H.264 has been seen as a widely used, accepted codec for both older and newer devices.

-It is highly recommended for the recording, compression, and distribution of video files on devices such as laptops, smartphones, desktop computers, tablets, smart TVs, and gaming consoles.
+It is highly recommended for the recording, compression, and distribution of video files on any streaming device such as laptops, smartphones, desktop computers, tablets, smart TVs, and gaming consoles.
 H.264 also is used widely in cable broadcasting and Blu-Ray discs in offline video distribution.

 Is H.264 Widely Compatible?